rybafish/rybafish.github.io/index.md

 To report/view known bugs check the project's [issues page](https://github.com/rybafish/rybafish/issues).

 ### License
 Ryba Fish Charts is free open source software released under GPLv3 license.

---
-Development Team
+The software provided "as is" without warranty of any kind.